kapouer/marked-man/README.md

 The `--breaks` option, which retains intra-paragraph line breaks, is now true by default.
 Use `--no-breaks` to disable it.

-`marked-man` adds some options to `marked`'s existing options:
+`marked-man` adds some options to `marked`'s existing options, to be able to override the header/footer of generated man pages.

 * `--name <name>`
-The name shown in the manpage header, if it isn't given in the ronn header like in this README.
-Defaults to empty string.
+Overrides `name` in ronn header.

 * `--section <section>`
-The section number shown in the manpage header, if it isn't given in the ronn header like in this README.
-Defaults to empty string.
+Overrides `section` in ronn header.
+Defaults to 1.

+* `--description <description>`
+Overrides `description` in ronn header.

 * `--version <version>`
 The version shown in the manpage footer.
-Defaults to empty string.
-This flag is converted to manVersion option, to avoid conflict with marked.
+Optional, when omitted, defaults to the target node module version, or empty.

 * `--manual <manual>`
 The manual-group name shown in the manpage header.
-Defaults to empty string.
+Optional, when omitted, man displays a value matching the section.

 * `--date <date>`
 The date shown in the manpage header.
+Optional, defaults to now.
-Defaults to now, must be acceptable to `new Date(string or timestamp)`.
+Must be acceptable to `new Date(string or timestamp)`.
-If `process.env.SOURCE_DATE_EPOCH` exists, it uses that time instead.
+Honors `SOURCE_DATE_EPOCH` environment variable for reproducible builds.

 INSTALLATION
 ------------